-Social accounts will become disconnected from time to time.
+Social channels will become disconnected from time to time.
 Whilst this can be frustrating, it's good to keep in mind that this is normal behaviour and is usually the result of the social network making a change to keep your account safe and secure.

-📝 We'd recommend enabling the "Update Failures" notification so you'll receive an email whenever a post fails to send, which could indicate that your social account is disconnected.
+📝 We'd recommend enabling the "Update Failures" notification so you'll receive an email whenever a post fails to send, which could indicate that your channel is disconnected.
 You can do this by clicking your profile avatar at the top right of your dashboard and then clicking on Preferences.
 From there, select the Notifications tab and toggle the "Update Failures" notification to Enabled.

 Regardless of social network, the access token will expire and you will need to reconnect your account under the following circumstances:

 - If Buffer's access to the social network has been revoked: Each social network has an area where third party apps can be granted authorization to access your account.
 If Buffer's access is revoked or altered, this will result in the loss of the access token and your account being disconnected.
-To correct this, head over to your Publish dashboard and reauthorize the social account.
+To correct this, head over to your Publish dashboard and reauthorize the channel.
 Below you will find links to the area within each social network where third party apps can be granted authorization:

 Social network specific guidelines

 In addition to the reasons outlined above, each social network also has their own policies on access tokens and when they might expire.